 Desislava Vaskova

-As a student of the School, she has been part of the Freixenet Symphony Orchestra, conducted by Antoni Ros-Marbà, Plácido Domingo, Pablo González, Pablo Heras-Casado, Jaime Martín, Víctor Pablo Pérez, Andrés Orozco-Estrada, Sir András Schiff and David Afkham, as well as that of the Fundación EDP Camerata, under the baton of Anne-Sophie Mutter.
-In 2021 she participated in the 30th anniversary tour of the School with the Freixenet Symphony Orchestra, conducted by Andrés Orozco-Estrada, with whom she performed at Madrid's Teatro Real, at Bratislava's Reduta Hall, at Budapest's Liszt Ferenc Academy and at Vienna's Musikverein.
-She has also been a member of the Puertos del Estado Haendel Quartet and the Brahms, Enagás Schumann, and Prosegur Albéniz ensembles, as well as the Stoneshield Quartet.
+As a student of the Reina Sofía School of Music, she performed with the Freixenet Symphony Orchestra, conducted by Antoni Ros-Marbà, Plácido Domingo, Pablo González, Pablo Heras-Casado, Jaime Martín, Víctor Pablo Pérez, Sir András Schiff and David Afkham, as well as with the EDP Foundation Camerata under the baton of Anne-Sophie Mutter.
+In 2021, she participated in the School’s 30th Anniversary Tour with the Freixenet Symphony Orchestra, conducted by Andrés Orozco-Estrada, performing at the Teatro Real in Madrid, Reduta Hall in Bratislava, the Liszt Ferenc Academy in Budapest and the Musikverein in Vienna.